mvysny/vaadin-on-kotlin/README.md

 1. Open the project in IDEA
 2. Launch the `vok-example-crud` WAR in Tomcat as described here: https://kotlinlang.org/docs/tutorials/httpservlets.html

+## Contributing

+We encourage you to contribute to Vaadin-on-Kotlin!
+Join us and discuss at [Vaadin Forums: Miscellaneous](https://vaadin.com/forum#!/category/11562).

+Trying to report a possible security vulnerability in Vaadin-on-Kotlin?
+Please use [Vaadin Bug Tracker](https://github.com/vaadin/framework/issues).

+For general Vaadin-on-Kotlin bugs, please use the [Vaadin-on-Kotlin Github Issue Tracker](https://github.com/mvysny/vaadin-on-kotlin/issues).

 ## Code Examples

 ### Easy database transactions: